Impact of the Hindu–German Conspiracy: Anglo-US relations

-By 1916, majority of the resources of the American department of the British Foreign office were related to the Indian seditionist movement.
-Before the outbreak of the war, Cecil Spring Rice, the Ambassador to United States at the time of the war, is known to resisted the British Foreign Office from making this a diplomatic issue.
+By 1916, the majority of the resources of the American Department of the British Foreign Office were related to the Indian seditionist movement.
+Before the outbreak of the war, Cecil Spring Rice, the Ambassador to the United States at the time of the war, is known to resist the British Foreign Office from making this a diplomatic issue.
 Spring-Rice's dispatches cite concerns with regards to American tolerance of the Anarchist movements in American soil, the American government's inactions despite concrete knowledge (in Spring-Rice's opinion) of the conspiracies, as well as concerns regarding the image of Britain in American public opinion if she is seen to persecute oppressed people.
 Further, Spring-Rice was particularly wary of the Wilson administration's political commitments, especially given that the United States Secretary of State William Jennings Bryan had authored eight years previously a pamphlet highly critical of the "British rule in India", which had been classified as seditionist by the Indian and Imperial governments.
 Following Bryan's departure, the Secretary of State for India, the Marquess of Crewe, attempted to persuade Spring-Rice to raise the issue in front of the United States government.
-American authorities in Philippines were also more cooperative at this time that assured Britain of for knowledge of any plans against Hong Kong.
+American authorities in the Philippines were also more cooperative at this time which assured Britain of knowledge of any plans against Hong Kong.
 Following the conclusion of the Lahore Conspiracy Case trial, and as more evidence of German complicity came afore, Foreign Secretary Edward Grey was forced to override Spring-Rice's concerns.
 In February 1916, the concerns of the British government regarding the conspiracy and German complicity were officially presented to the American government.